-See [ILM rules and policies for S3 versioned objects \(Example 4\)](#).
+- [How S3 versioned objects are deleted](#) - [ILM rules and policies for S3 versioned objects \(Example 4\)](#).

 Use S3 REST API to configure S3 Object Lock

 If the global S3 Object Lock setting is enabled for your StorageGRID system, you can create buckets with S3 Object Lock enabled.
 You can specify default retention for each bucket or retention settings for each object version.